 For many centuries, hemp has produced fiber and oil worldwide to create various industrial and consumer products.

 Both marijuana and hemp come from the species Cannabis sativa L. Different varieties of hemp containing low THC levels are legal in the United States, many European countries, Canada, and Australia.
-THC is one part of the marijuana plant that gives it psychoactive properties.

 Industrial hemp grows as a fiber, a seed, or a dual-purpose crop.
 When developing hemp as a fiber, farmers plant it in high density to maximize their stalk production.
 The plant produces an outer ring of more valuable fibers and an inner circle of less valuable threads.
 When farmers grow hemp for seed, they tend to space out further apart to increase seed production.